Zg3la/RMA/README.md

 The project is intended to be run as a debug build.
 If Gradle asks for a JDK, use the Android Studio bundled JDK or JDK 17.

-To build from terminal on Windows:

-cd MotoGPFantasy
-.\gradlew.bat :app:assembleDebug

 The generated APK is located at:

 MotoGPFantasy/app/build/outputs/apk/debug/app-debug.apk